docker/docs/docker-for-mac/index.md

 ## Docker Cloud

-You can access your [Docker Cloud](/docker-cloud/index.md){:target="_blank" class="_"}  account from within Docker for Mac.
+You can access your [Docker Cloud](/docker-cloud/index.md){:target="_blank" class="_"}  account from within Docker Desktop for Mac.

 ![Docker Cloud](images/docker-cloud.png){:width="550px"}

-From the Docker for Mac menu, sign in to Docker Cloud with your Docker ID, or create one.
+From the Docker Desktop for Mac menu, sign in to Docker Cloud with your Docker ID, or create one.

 ![Docker Cloud sign-in](images/menu/sign-in.png){: .with-border width="250px"}

-Then use the Docker for Mac menu to create, view, or navigate directly to your Cloud resources, including **organizations**, **repositories**, and **swarms**.
+Then use the Docker Desktop for Mac menu to create, view, or navigate directly to your Cloud resources, including **organizations**, **repositories**, and **swarms**.

 Check out these [Docker Cloud topics](/docker-cloud/index.md){:target="_blank" class="_"}  to learn more: